pocockn/yellow-jersey/README.md

 - Finish off Mongo repo tests for users

 EVENTS
-- Add event struct
+- Add event struct ✔️
-- Add event service
+- Add event service ✔️
 - Event may be our first aggregate model, think about how to store this
-- Add segment entity to fetch a users segments
+- Add segment entity to fetch a users segments ✔️
-- Add Mongo implementation for the event package
+- Add Mongo implementation for the event package ✔️
+- Query for detailed segments to return a Polyline to display on the FE

 MISC REFACTORS
 - Move the pkg package into a common place for use in Monorepo.
 - Add a better read me explaining everything within this repo
 - Improve Echo setup within setup package.
 Look into extracting routes into their own file or package
+- Strava URL & callback URL should come from config
+- Make local development possible with the mocked Strava-API.
+Need an already logged-in user or to mock the Strava auth

 FE
 - Implement basic user flow for creating an event on the FE.
 - Design and implement basic registration / login page within FE
 - Think about a basic home page, show some stats?
+- Error strategy, we currently don't show any server errors on the FE
+- Implement React Leaflet to show segments on a map with a Polyline
+- Fix the user authentication
+- Fix null map issues if data isn't present within a component